lawmurray/Birch/DOCS.md

 Demonstrates multiple observations in an array, used to estimate a single parameter.

-  - μ  : True mean of the observations.
+  - `-μ`  : True mean of the observations.
-  - σ2 : True variance of the observations.
+  - `-σ2` : True variance of the observations.
-  - N  : Number of observations.
+  - `-N`  : Number of observations.

 Outputs a sample from the posterior distribution of the mean, assuming a `Gaussian(0.0, 1.0)` prior and Gaussian likelihood with known variance.